Pierce01/MinecraftLauncher-core/README.md

        assetRoot: '',
        assetIndex: '',
        libraryRoot: '',
-       cwd: '', // working directory of the java process.
        detached: true, // whether or not the client is detached from the parent / launcher.
        classes: [], // all class paths are required if you use this.
        minArgs: 11, // The amount of launch arguments specified in the version file before it adds the default again